Theory of Operation

 Code Example

-The following code snippets show the usage of the Recorder Interface.
+The following code snippets show the usage of the SDS for recording of sensor data.
 In this case an accelerometer data stream is recorded.

 // variable definitions